alielw/APS-NGS-day1-PM/README.md

         nano StringTie_60A.sh

-* Specify the requirements for ShARC and give the path to the Genomics Software Repository.
+* Specify the requirements for Bessemer and give the path to the Genomics Software Repository.
 Remember **Indentation is important!
 Make sure your code looks like below.**
 **Change $USER to your username, otherwise the code will not run**